FedericoCinus/WoMG/README.md

 ## Basic Usage

 ### Example
-To run *WoMG* on Les Miserables network, execute the following command from the project home directory:<br/>
+To run *WoMG* on a **demo** mode, execute the following command from the project home directory:<br/>

 ``python main.py``

-notice that it will generates 100 documents to be spread over the default network (Les Miserables).
+It will generates 100 documents to be spread over the default network (*Les Miserables* http://konect.uni-koblenz.de/networks/moreno_lesmis).

 ### Options
 You can check out the other options available to use with *WoMG* using:<br/>